-Big grocery retailers have access to almost endless amounts of data, yet still find it hard to gain a 360-degree view of customer behavior because data is often scattered, too broad or hard to analyze.
+Big grocery retailers have access to almost endless amounts of data, yet still find it hard to gain a 360-degree view of customer behaviour because data is often scattered, too broad or hard to analyse.

 ‘From 1 to 10 in our use of data, I would say we’re probably about a 2’, President and CEO of Walmart Doug McMillon recently said (5).
 “We use data to improve in-stock and replenish.
 We don’t use data to personalise.”

 Walmart, the world’s largest bricks and mortar retailer, has recently hired (6) information management firm Nielson for a project (due to last ‘multiyears’) called Walmart One Version of Truth.
 Their aim is to rationalise their data in order to provide a new and more efficient way for suppliers and business partners to measure performance, drive growth and improve the shopper experience.

 Walmart certainly aren’t the first grocer to be looking at shopper data; but when a retailer of such a size (5,000 stores across the US alone) is looking to invest, then the retail marketplace is going to be watching closely.